cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/places/publish.md

   - How to publish when updating or via separate endpoint
   - How to publish on a defined datetime in the future (using availableFrom)
-  - Explain that the place will be published forever (calendarType permanent) or until its endDate (calendarType periodic) -->
+  - Explain that the place will be published forever (calendarType permanent) or until its endDate (calendarType periodic)
+  - Permissions: Who can publish a place?
+Who can approve/reject a place?
+-->